cs2113-s25/cs2113-s25.github.io/labs/5_UML_enigma.md

 ## Drawing a UML diagram

-Using the notes from class, draw a UML diagram for all the three classes associated with the Engima lab **using markdown**, described here.
+Using the notes from class, draw a UML diagram for all the three classes associated with the Engima lab.
 You'll be graded using the rubric below.

 # Grading rubric and submission